vpnsctl/mixpoissonreg/index.md

 ## Installing the *mixpoissonreg* package

-The latest development version can be installed from github:
+The latest **stable** development version can be installed from github:

 ```{r}
 #install.packages("devtools")